Atharva-mayekar15/SQL-Final-Project-Amazon/Phase-1/Readme.md

 Push to your branch: git push origin feature/your-feature.
 Open a pull request with a clear description.

-Ensure changes align with SQL best practices and project goals.
-📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
-📬 Contact
-For questions or feedback:

-Open an issue in the repository.
-Contact the maintainer at your-email@example.com.

 🌟 Let's build a world-class e-commerce database together! 🌟